Mel Kiper Jr.’s Mock Draft 3.0 | Latest Rankings, Combine Results

-As the NFL offseason landscape evolves, Mel Kiper Jr. has unveiled his latest 2026 NFL mock draft, detailing how the initial wave of free agency has fundamentally reshaped team priorities across the league.
-A standout in this update is Texas Tech edge rusher David Bailey, whose explosive athleticism has solidified his status as a projected top-five selection.
+The 2026 NFL Draft landscape is shifting rapidly following the first wave of free agency, and Mel Kiper Jr. has updated his mock draft to reflect the league's new reality.
+A major riser in this latest version is Texas Tech edge rusher David Bailey, whose elite athleticism has propelled him into the top-five conversation.

-To provide the most comprehensive draft preview, we’ve paired Kiper’s first-round projections with official 2026 NFL Scouting Combine measurements and performance data.
-This guide also includes Kiper's full Big Board and updated position rankings, all refreshed as of Monday, March 30.
+To give you a complete picture of the class, we have integrated Kiper’s first-round projections with official data from the 2026 NFL Scouting Combine.
+This comprehensive guide also includes his full Big Board and updated position rankings, all current as of Monday, March 30.

 Stay locked into SportsGrid for the most recent 2026 NFL Draft news, including evolving mock drafts, verified player rankings, and the latest buzz from around the league.